East Riding of Yorkshire: Governance

+The East Riding of Yorkshire is divided into two council areas: Kingston upon Hull is managed by Hull City Council, and the rest of the county is managed by the East Riding of Yorkshire Council.

+A non-mayoral devolution deal was previously proposed for the county, a mayoral deal received approval from the Secretary of State as of September 2024.
+This led to the establishment of an Hull and East Yorkshire Combined Authority with powers over housing, job creation and public transport, including bus franchising.

 Administrative history

 The administrative division of the East Riding of Yorkshire originated in antiquity.
 Unlike most counties in Great Britain, which were divided anciently into hundreds, Yorkshire was divided first into three ridings and then into numerous wapentakes within each riding.
 The separate Lieutenancy for the riding was established after the Restoration, and the ridings each had separate Quarter Sessions.
 For statistical purposes in the 19th century an East Riding of Yorkshire registration county was designated, consisting of the entirety of the Poor Law Unions of Beverley, Bridlington, Driffield, Howden, Hull, Patrington, Pocklington, Sculcoates, Skirlaugh and York.

 In 1889 under the Local Government Act 1888, administrative counties were formed on the existing historic county boundaries in England, but in Yorkshire, given the vast size of the county area, three administrative county councils were created, based on the historic boundaries of the three Ridings.
 A county council for the East Riding of Yorkshire (the East Riding County Council) was set up in 1889, covering an administrative county local government area centred on Beverley and which had the same boundaries as the historic riding.
 It also acted as the ceremonial county (Lieutenancy) area established for the area.
 At the same date a separate county borough of Kingston upon Hull, was created.
-The East Riding County Council and the county borough of Kingston upon Hull remained in place for eighty-six years until being removed for new administrative tiers of local government.
+The East Riding County Council and the county borough of Kingston upon Hull remained in place for 86 years until being removed for new administrative tiers of local government.